On this page+

 Third, refresh the below-grid content section on any category with declining traffic month over month.
 The refresh usually means updating a buyer question answer with new data, adding a new question that has grown in search volume, or removing a stale reference.
 Fourth, validate schema on 5 random category URLs through Google’s Rich Results test.
 Fifth, check Core Web Vitals scores on the same 5 URLs through PageSpeed Insights.

 The most common mistake is duplicate title tags across sibling categories (Cast Iron Cookware and Cast Iron Skillet both titled “Cast Iron – Cookware Store”).
-The second most common is missing H1 tags on the category page because the theme puts the category name in an H2.
+The second most common is missing H1 tags on the category page, since the theme puts the category name in an H2.
 The third is thin above-grid copy under 40 words.
 Fixing all three across 20 category pages takes one focused afternoon and produces 3 to 8 position movement within two crawl cycles.

 What to do this week to improve e-commerce category page seo